Water Damage Home Insurance in Canada: Sewer Backup vs Flood Coverage

 Quick peril decoder

-When water appears: document + dry
+When water appears: document and dry

 • Call emergency mitigation contractors when mould risk climbs.